Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 50.5 points only two times this year.
+- Cincinnati and its opponents have scored at least 50.5 points -- this matchup's over/under -- just two times this year.

-- Notre Dame and its opponents have combined to score more than 50.5 points in three of four games this season.
+- Notre Dame has combined with its opponents to score more than 50.5 points in three of four games this season.

+- The combined points per game average of the two teams, 78.3, is 27.8 points above Saturday's over/under.

-- The two teams combine to score 78.3 points per game, 27.8 more than the total in this contest.
+- These two squads combine to allow 38.3 points per game, 12.2 fewer than this contest's over/under.

-- This contest's total is 12.2 points more than the 38.3 these two squads combine to surrender per game this season.

-- The Bearcats and their opponents have scored an average of 50.8 points per game in 2021, 0.3 more than Saturday's total.
+- Bearcats games this season feature an average total of 50.8 points, a number 0.3 points higher than Saturday's over/under.

-- The 53.5 PPG average total in Fighting Irish games this season is 3.0 points more than this game's over/under.

 Cincinnati Stats and Trends